Refused? Ghosted? No refund?

 A platform closed your complaint internally.
 That's not the end.
 You can still file with your bank independently — their investigation is separate from the platform's.

-Recognize your situation?Tell us what happened and we'll identify your exact dispute rights in under 5 minutes.
+Recognize your situation?Tell us what happened and we'll help you build a bank-ready dispute.

 Questions about merchant disputes